DaniDevOfficial/Wishlingo/README.md

 4. Create Firebase DB

-Due to the fact that you cant use my firebase realtime DB because i would have to give out my Tokens, you need to create your own one and just simply connect it with the app
+Due to the fact that you cant use my firebase realtime DB because i would have to give out my Tokens, you need to create your own one and just simply connect it with the app.
+It should look like this:

+import { initializeApp } from "firebase/app";
+import { getAuth } from 'firebase/auth'

+const firebaseConfig = {
+  apiKey: "YOUR_TEMP_API_KEY",
+  authDomain: "YOUR_TEMP_AUTH_DOMAIN",
+  databaseURL: "YOUR_TEMP_DATABASE_URL",
+  projectId: "YOUR_TEMP_PROJECT_ID",
+  storageBucket: "YOUR_TEMP_STORAGE_BUCKET",
+  messagingSenderId: "YOUR_TEMP_MESSAGING_SENDER_ID",
+  appId: "YOUR_TEMP_APP_ID"
+};

+const app = initializeApp(firebaseConfig);

+export const auth = getAuth(app);

 5. run the app